callruby/ruby-apps-workflows/README.md

 PAT ( Personal Access Token is needed ) github variables has to be set for Github Actions.

+# IMPORTANT
+## EVERY TIME THAT A NEW WORKFLOW FILE IS ADDED/MODIFIED ON A REPOSITORY MUST BE ADDED HERE TOO

 #### For Ci/Cd application deployment ( pipeline definition )